Coloring Hair Naturally

-Sage leaves are commonly used to get a dark hair color, or to enhance the color of already black hair, or even to cover grey.
+Sage leaves are commonly utilized to get a dark hair color, or to enhance the color of already black hair, or even to cover grey.
 A sage leaves rinse can effectively deepen any brunette head.

 Boil water, and add about a cup of dried sage leaves and let it steep for half an hour.
 The darker the shade you desire, the longer you should boil/steep it.
 Cool and strain the water.
 Bend over a blocked sink/container and let you hair fall.
 Pour the sage water through your hair and catch the dripping water in a cup again and repeat.
 Do this about 15 times and let your hair soak it in well.
 Clip up your hair and let the sage infusion remain in your hair for 15-30 minutes before rinsing off.
 A single application may not produce enough difference.
-Use it every week or 10 weeks till you get the desired black hair color following which you can apply it once a month as a maintenance procedure.
+Use it every week for 10 weeks till you get the desired black hair color following which you can apply it once a month as a maintenance procedure.

 A two step process using henna and indigo powder can be used effectively to obtain a dark brown-black color.
 Apply a paste of henna as explained below under natural red hair colors.
 After washing off the henna, apply a paste of indigo powder as described below under natural blue hair colors.
 Optionally, add a teaspoon of salt to the indigo paste to get a darker shade.
 Leave the indigo in for 1-2 hours.
 Wash it off thoroughly.
 The red color from henna, topped with a dark blue-black from indigo gives a rich shade of dark brown/black.
 The henna provides a base to the indigo to stick to.
-You will see the real color effect only after a couple of days.
+You will be able to view the real color effect only after a couple of days.
 This leaves your hair thicker and softer apart from the rich color.

 Natural Blonde Hair Color Dye